phoe/petri/README.md

 * `:IGNORE-ERRORS` - states whether all errors should be silently ignored during Petri net execution.
 This option is useful if error handling happens inside transition functions via programmer code.

+A Petri net returns two values upon being funcalled: the primary return value is itself, and the secondary value is a boolean stating whether any errors have occurred during the execution of the Petri net.
+(This value is only useful if `:IGNORE-ERRORS` has been set.)

 Petri nets are immutable after their creation.
 Their only mutable parts are the bag objects referenced by them.